GriszaKaramazow/currency-cmdline/README.md

 # Build JAR file with Maven
 $ mvn package

-# Go into the folder with built app
+# Go into the directory with built app
 $ cd target

 # Run the app with Java Virtual Machine
-$ java -jar currency-cmdline-0.3.0.jar -h
+$ java -jar currency-cmdline-0.4.0.jar -h
 ```

 ---